Friday, November 28, 2008

 "Why'd they do that?"

 "No disciple mate and bad communication, plus the bastards were so jittery from lack of training that they'd shoot anything that fuckin' moved.
 The other thing is they were pretty fuckin' soft.
 They couldn't go anywhere without their home comforts.
 They had more luxuries than the whole fuckin' Aussie army put together.
-Now the Diggers mates were a different story altogether.
+Now, the Diggers mate were a different story altogether.
 If ya got into any sort a' trouble which we did at times, the old Aussie would dig in.
 We never let each other down like those pack a' bastards did.
 We were all in it together mate, as one unit.
 We were all prepared to die for each other and sometimes we did.", he said as he rolled another smoke.
 "Then there were the 'fuzzy-wuzzies.", he said as he drew a deep long drag on the handmade.
 "Now those big, black bastards were a different kettle a' fish altogether."

 "What are fuzzy-wuzzies Arthur?"